 - after registration day.
 Bring payment to B20 Day Hall.
 See "Late Registration."

 Note: You are not officially registered for summer session until you have submitted full payment.
 If you're participating in more than one session, payment must be submitted for all sessions according to the applicable dates for the first session in which you are enrolling.
 For payment amount and methods, see "Tuition."

-Step 5: Review Cornell's health requirements and complete the Summer Session health history form.
+Step 5: Review Cornell's health requirements.
+Complete and submit your Cornell University Student Health Insurance Plan (SHIP) enrollment form as well as your Summer Session health history form.

 Step 6: Review the Welcome Guide.

 Learn more about how to prepare for Summer Session and what to do when you arrive on campus.

 Step 7: Report to the International Students and Scholars Office (ISSO) within 15 days of arriving at Cornell.

 You must report to the ISSO—located at B50 Caldwell Hall—with your passport and the I-94 card issued at the U.S. port of entry.